 ‘Iron Men’ to Rise in AI-Augmented Business Landscape

-“Robots” are here, and they are here to stay, slowly but surely giving rise to an AI-augmented business landscape.
+Robots are here, and they are here to stay, slowly but surely giving rise to an AI-augmented business landscape.

 Artificial Intelligence (AI) is silently taking its roots in the modern world.
 It has created smart homes and offices, boosted security with facial recognition technology, assisted drivers in navigating rush hour traffic, and made people like or buy things through behaviour-reading predictive algorithms.

 While AI is making a lot of things easier, some people fear that these “robots” will take over their jobs.
 With AI demonstrating its incredible ability to mimic or even surpass human capabilities, their fear.
 Or is it?

 A World Economic Forum study published in 2020 projects up to 85 million jobs could be lost to these smart machines.
 On a positive note, the same study also projects that the new division of labour between humans and machines will create 97 million new roles to offset what was lost.